creviceapp/creviceapp/docs/index.md

 });
 ```

-`Stroke gesture` represents special case when a standard button is pressed, so it have the same grammatical limitation to `Single state button gesture`.
+`Stroke gesture` represents special case when a standard button is pressed, so it have the same grammatical limitation to `Button gesture with single state button`.

 Grammatical limitations:
 * `On` clause with `Keys.Move*` does not have `Press()` and `Release()` functions.